trema/GEC13/packetin_dumper/packetin_dumper.md

 	$ trema run packetin-dumper.rb -c packetin-dumper.conf

-* Start Packet-In dumper controller
+* Start a Packet-In dumper controller process
 * This also starts a virtual network (= one virtual switch + virtual hosts host1 and host2)